isabella232/ReconAndDiscovery/Progress.md

  * In `IncidentWorker_OsirisCasket.GetPsychicPawn` I removed the need for one of your pawns to be Psychic so I could test it more easily
  * In `IncidentWorker_OsirisCasket.GenerateSiteParts` I added a `forceGenerate` for testing purposes, this can be removed
  * In `QuestComp_MedicalEmergency.CalculateQuestOutcome` I hardcoded `giveTech = true` to remove randomness for debugging
- * In `QuestComp_MedicalEmergency.RandomHiTechReward` I hardcoded the reward to receive for debugging
  * In `IncidentWorker_CrashedShip.TryExecuteWorker` I forced it to always be a medical emergency for testing